Table of Contents

 Lack of USD Trades Account

-As eluded to above, although Wealthsimple Trade gives you access to both US and Canadian stocks/ETFs, it lacks a USD based account to hold funds.
+As eluded to above, although Wealthsimple Trade works with both Canadian and U.S exchanges, it lacks a USD based account to hold funds.

 So while other discount brokerages and the banks will allow you to have a CAD account and USD account, Wealthsimple Trade only has a USD account.

 So regardless of the institution you using for your trading accounts, you’ll pay a currency conversion fee, however with Wealthsimple Trade you are forced to convert the USD to CAD when you sell your investments.

-If you sold shares today and wanted to buy US listed shares after a few days, you would again need to convert CAD to USD to buy them.
+If you sold shares today and wanted to buy US listed stocks and ETFs after a few days, you would again need to convert CAD to USD to buy them.